harlow/nsqd-discovery/README.md

 # DNS config for NSQD

-Dynamically configure nsqd with IP addresses from DNS record.
+Dynamically configure `nsqd` or `nsqadmin` with IP addresses from DNS A-record.

 ### Command Line Options

 ```
 -lookupd-dns-address=: <addr> of DNS A record that provides nsqlookupd IP Addresses
--lookupd-tcp-port=4160: <port> of nsqlookupd for TCP connection
+-lookupd-tcp-port=4160: <port> of nsqlookupd TCP address
--nsqd-http-address="0.0.0.0:4151": <addr>:<port> of the nsqd to configure
+-config-http-address=: <addr>:<port> of the HTTP config endpoint
 ```

 ### Run